 Hi!
 I’m Helen Svoboda-Barber.
-I’m a Leadership Coach and Episcopal Priest.
+I’m a ICF Certified Coach, Retreat Leader and Episcopal Priest.

 I live the values of Joy, Humor, Balance, Simplicity, Conviction, Beauty, Fidelity.
 My mission is To become the unique person God created me to be & To encourage others to become their own unique creations of God.

 I have a doctorate in formation and spirituality, with a focus on women’s leadership (The Church’s Life, from APTS).
 My 60 hours of coach training and further mentor coaching comes from Holmes Coaching Group.
 I’ve had coaching continuing education through WBECS and am a member of the International Coaching Federation.

 I work to find joy in my life, in big ways and small, every day.
 It becomes easy to do when you begin to notice the little things.
 The smell of honeysuckle as you walk, biting into a ripe peach, or taking a moment to dip your foot into a nearby stream.
 We are surrounded by moments of joy just waiting to be noticed.